-This breed is known for following their owner around the house and asking for attention.
+Abyssinians are known for following their owner around the house and asking for attention.
 They can be pretty vocal for this reason.
-They are one of the more intelligent breeds out there as well.
+They are also one of the more intelligent breeds out there.

 This loyal companion makes a decent family pet.
 They are exceptionally protective and territorial.
 Some are even described as growling similarly to dogs.
 They don’t like their personal space being invaded, which can be an issue with children.
 Younger cats who are exposed to children tend to do fine, however.

 Cymrics are known for being energetic and playful.
 These cats can also be somewhat of escape artists and are known for their ability to open doors.